nsonber/whatsapp-group-message-downloader/README.md

-# whatsapp-group-message-downloader
+# WhatsApp Group Message Downloader
-A Python app to download and store WhatsApp group messages
+A Python app to scrape messages from a VKA WhatsApp group, store them in Google Drive/Google Sheets, and manage them via a web interface.